chandradhargowtham/SimpleWebsiteManagerPhp/README.md

 4. I also have not used any Javascript (like form validation to keep it php only).

 How to use:
-1. Create a new post from the Admin tools page - login - "chan" and "pwd".
+1. Create a new post from the Admin tools page - login - "chan" and "password".
+1a.
+Can add new accounts/remove accounts from AuthDB/authDB.txt file.
 2. You can see all the posts in the code snippets,tutorials or articles page (selected when creating a post).
 3. When code snippet,tutorial or article pages are opened, new php links are generated and assigned automatically.
 4. All the temporary files start with Zarticle (for easy deletion) and will be in the root folder - They will be generated every time the page is opened.
 5. New Account can be created from AuthDB/createAccount.php page - Admin password - "pwd" - (you can change it there).
 5a.This Admin password option is to enforce invite only accounts.
 You can remove the option in the code anytime.
+6. Reset Password mails reset link via email - Need to enter your website Domain for mailing (AuthDB/resetPassword.php)

 Current functionalities:
 1. Header and Footer has inline css/bootstrap (depending on the version chosen) which can be modified separately while the base article css is in style.css file.
 Modifying the style.css file properties will effect all the article pages.